junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 >
 > Dean scrambles to his feet, grabs his broken phone-- he pulls his gun and runs out of frame.

-That finally fills in the blank how his phone is broken (which happened before the forest chase and drop!), and what's the actual words about that random "You salsa now... mittens?" near the end of the footage: so the answer is probably "Sure you weren't cookin' up a hex bag?"
+That finally fills in the blank how his phone is broken (which happened before the forest chase and drop!), and what are the actual words about that random "You salsa now... mittens?" near the end of the footage: so the answer is probably "Sure you weren't cookin' up a hex bag?"

 <br>

-**P3S:** Funny moment when Dean can't bear blood but unafraid to see a dead body.
+**P3S:** Funny moment when Dean can't bear blood but is unafraid (actually excited) to see a dead body.

 > Close on: A corpulent sheet-covered cadaver on a slab.
 >